Joseph Matino

 mount

-Step 5: Shrink the Filesystem
+Step 3: Shrink Filesystem and Storage

 mkdir /mnt/tmp